C191068/Ali_Khatami_EtherJS6/README.md

 the contract object thet we have is what return from our contractfactory  <br>
 as long as we awited it <br>

+the contract object can come with all the functionality in our ABI <br>